Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-48. How do you securely manage SSH access to EC2 instances?
+48. How is SSH access to EC2 instances securely managed?

 Ans:

-• Securing SSH access to EC2 instances involves several best practices.
-First, always use critical pairs for authentication instead of passwords, as keys are more secure and less susceptible to brute-force attacks.
-AWS generates vital pairs that you can utilize to connect to your instances securely.
+• Use Key Pairs: Utilize critical pairs for authentication instead of passwords, as keys are more secure and less prone to brute-force attacks.

-• Third, AWS Identity and Access Management (IAM) roles can be used to control who can launch instances with specific key pairs.
+• IAM Roles: Use AWS Identity and Access Management (IAM) roles to control instance launches with specific key pairs.

 49. What is the Amazon EC2 hibernation feature, and what are its benefits?